johnfr14/Back-login/README.md

     - for [windows 64-bit](https://cli-assets.heroku.com/heroku-x64.exe) or [windows 32-bit](https://cli-assets.heroku.com/heroku-x86.exe)
     - for Linux: `sudo snap install heroku --classic`

 2. Log into Heroku CLI
-    Use `heroku login` will redirect you to log into your heroku account, if you don't have you will have to create a *free* account.
+    This command will redirect you to log into your heroku account, if you don't have you will have to create a *free* account.
+    ```
+    heroku login
+    ```

 3. Check the version
     ```